aregsar/aregcode/about.md

 # About Me

-I am principal software architect specializing in ASP.NET Core, Spring Boot and Laravel enterprise web application architecture and development.
+I am a principal software architect specializing in ASP.NET Core, Spring Boot and Laravel enterprise web application architecture and development.

 In the past I have developed mission critical software for organizations as diverse as America Online, Autobytel and Walt Disney.

 I helped these organizations design robust, testable and maintainable application code and mentored development teams on enterprise software development best practices.

-I strive to use immutable, composable, stateless and side effect free code to make code easy to reason about, reduce cognitive load, reduce the need for debugging and make testing easier.
+I strive to use immutable, composable, stateless and side effect free code to make code easy to reason about and make code easy to test and debug.

+I optimize my code for readablity by using vertical and symetrical code organization, reducing loops, conditionals, branching and deep nesting and writing self documenting code.

-I am a proponent of the following in no particular order:
+I am a proponent of the following that help efficiently deliver reliable code:

-Kanban
++ Kanban
-WIP limits
++ WIP limits
-Pomodoro technique
++ Pomodoro technique
-Continious delivery
++ Continious delivery
++ Command line tooling
-Vertical slice architecture
++ Vertical slice architecture
-Immutable value objects
++ Immutable value objects
-Immutable Infrastructure
++ Immutable Infrastructure
-Functional programming
++ Functional programming
-Functional testing
++ Functional testing
-Command Query Separation
++ Command Query Separation
-One way data binding
++ One way data binding
-Redux
++ Redux

-I am also a big fan of Bertrand Meyer the inventor of the Eiffel programming language and the concepts of design by contract and command quey separation.
+Currently I am working on command line tooling to improve the developer experience of infrastructure provisioning and application deployment on the Digital Ocean platform.

+I am also working on __Docker__ based tooling to improve the  development experience for web developers.

-My Career Chronology:
+## My Career Chronology

+__Senior Developer__

 Oct.
 2016 – Oct.
 2018
-Senior Developer

 Walt Disney Parks and Rides

+__Senior Developer__

 Apr.
 2015 – Sep.
 2016
-Senior Developer

 Walt Disney Theatrical Systems

+__Senior Staff Developer__

 Mar.
 2006 – Aug.
 2014
-Senior Staff Developer

 Autobytel

+__Software Architect__

 Dec.
 2003 – Feb.
 2006
-Software Architect

 FoodFlight

-Principal Software Engineer
+__Principal Software Engineer__
-America Online

 Nov.
 1999 – Nov.
 2003

+America Online